 Most management and research efforts are directed at halibut, rockfish, lingcod, and sablefish; the primary bottomfish species targeted by the sport fishery.
-Statewide data collection programs include an annual mail survey (Statewide Harvest Survey, SWHS) that estimates overall catch and harvest (in number of fish) of halibut, rockfishes (all species combined), lingcod, Pacific cod, sablefish, and sharks (all species combined), and a mandatory logbook to assess harvest and release of selected species including halibut, rockfish (pelagic, yelloweye, or other nonpelagic), lingcod, sablefish, and salmon shark in the charter boat fishery.
+Statewide data collection programs include an annual mail survey (Alaska Sport Fishing Survey, also known as the Statewide Harvest Survey, SWHS) that estimates overall catch and harvest (in number of fish) of halibut, rockfishes (all species combined), lingcod, Pacific cod, sablefish, and sharks (all species combined), and a mandatory logbook to assess harvest and release of selected species including halibut, rockfish

+(pelagic, yelloweye, or other nonpelagic), lingcod, sablefish, and salmon shark in the charter boat fishery.